DavidIniguezGomez/ThesisRepo_DavidIniguezGomez/README.md

     - _Small Models - Skforecast.ipynb_: Equivalent to the _Skforecast - Exog - tuning.ipynb_ notebook, but in this case fitting 24 models (one for each hour) instead of one model for all hours.

 #### CSV files
+They are all included in the _inputs.zip_ folder.
+It includes two folders, _DatosESIOS_